-We believe that children learn best in a warm, secure nurturing and non-competitive environment where they feel confident and valued as individuals.
-Research has shown that play is the best way for the children to learn the concepts, skills and tasks needed to set a solid foundation for later life.
-When children are encouraged and given the opportunity to explore and experiment through play, they will became confident and active learners.
+We believe that children learn best in a warm, secure nurturing and noncompetitive environment where they feel confident and valued as individuals.
+Research has shown that play is the best way for children to learn the concepts, skills and tasks needed to set a solid foundation for later life.
+When children are encouraged and given the opportunity to explore and experiment through play, they will become confident and active learners.

-Ponyara Preschool educators value; secure, respectful, reciprocal relationships and partnerships with the children, families and the community with a respect for diversity.
-We have high expectations and equity or each and every child who attends our centre.
+Ponyara Preschool educators’ value; secure, respectful, reciprocal relationships and partnerships with the children, families, and the community with a respect for diversity.
+We have high expectations and equity for every child who attends our centre.
 We ensure that ongoing learning and reflective practice are implemented and displayed throughout our programming.

-At Ponyara Preschool we believe that each and every child should feel valued a respected within the environment (Belonging).
-Each child that comes to Ponyara Preschool is unique with a variety of knowledge, skills, understanding and dispositions (Being).
-We listen to and observe the children as a way of gaining knowledge of what the already known as well as their current interests.
+At Ponyara Preschool we believe that every child should feel valued and respected within the environment (Belonging).
+We understand that each child that comes to Ponyara Preschool is unique with a variety of abilities, knowledge, skills, understanding, dispositions, and cultural diversity (Being).
+We listen to and observe the children as a way of gaining knowledge of what they already know as well as their current interests.
 We then use the information gathered to provide a variety of experiences to encourage the children to extend on these interests and their overall development (Becoming).

-We, the educators at Ponyara Preschool, believe we play an important role in educating the children about caring for the earth, each other and respect for the natural environment.
-We understanding the importance of teaching children about their environmental responsibility while connecting them to the natural world is essential to their holistic development.
+We, the educators at Ponyara Preschool, believe we play a significant role in educating the children about caring for the earth, each other, and respect for the natural environment.
+We understand the importance of teaching children about their environmental responsibility while connecting them to the natural world is essential to their holistic development.